-In addition, by identifying who your ideal audience is and understanding their pain points you will then begin to understand how to write to them as well.
+By identifying who your ideal audience is and understanding their pain points you will then begin to understand how to effectively write to them.

 For example: "CTA."

 Some people might immediately know that this stands for "Call-to-Action," however, others may have never come across this abbreviation.
 You need to be mindful of this.
-In order to effectively do this when writing, use the entire phrase when you first introduce it within your copy/caption, followed by the abbreviation in parenthesis, "call-to-action (CTA)."
-You only have to do this once, in the introduction, and then use the abbreviation for the remainder of your copy/caption.
+In order to effectively do this when writing, use the entire phrase when you first introduce a phrase or term within your copy or caption, followed by the abbreviation in parenthesis.

 One of the most important things to note when it comes to creating content for social media is that people look for good content that they can consume quickly.
 Also known as 'snackable content.'